mfaani/mfaani/content/posts/devtools/Optimizing App Size/How can I inspect the size impact of symbols in an app binary/index.md

 5. Compare the counts with before stripping along with the binary sizes.
 6. Rationalize on how things work.
 Use the steps mentioned in the image from [Xcode Build Pipeline](https://mfaani.com/posts/devtools/optimizing-app-size/build-pipeline).
 Inspect your Build Settings for each individual target.

-For a small swift file I did the steps The results were as such:
+For a small swift file I did the steps.
+The results were as such:

 ### Examples